 BS/MS (NCKU-CS@Taiwan), PhD (UIUC-ECE@USA)

-Bio Dr. Huang is an Assistant Professor in ECE at the University of Wisconsin-Madison, with an affiliate appointment in CS.
-Previously, he was an Assistant Professor at Utah (2019–2023).
+Bio Dr. Huang is an Associate Professor in ECE at the University of Wisconsin-Madison (UW-Madison), with an affiliate appointment in CS.
+Previously, he was an Assistant Professor at UW-Madison (2023–2025) and University of Utah (2019–2023).
 He earned his PhD in ECE from UIUC (2017) and BS/MS in CS from Taiwan’s NCKU (2011).
-His research focuses on software systems for performance-critical applications, including CAD, machine learning, and quantum computing.
-His tools, such as OpenTimer and Taskflow, are widely used in industry and academia.
+His research focuses on building software systems for performance-critical applications, including CAD, machine learning, and quantum computing.
+His tools, such as Taskflow and OpenTimer, are widely used in industry and academia.

-Dr. Huang has received several awards, including the ACM SIGDA Outstanding PhD Dissertation Award, NSF CAREER Award, Humboldt Research Fellowship, ACM SIGDA Outstanding New Faculty Award, and the ICCAD 10-Year Most Influential Paper Award (OpenTimer).
-Beyond research, he is passionate about software performance engineering and has won multiple programming contests, including 1st Place in ACM SIGDA CADathlon, ACM TAU Timing Analysis Contest, and IEEE HPEC Graph Challenge.
+Dr. Huang has received several awards, including the ACM SIGDA Outstanding PhD Dissertation Award, NSF CAREER Award, Humboldt Research Fellowship, ACM SIGDA Outstanding New Faculty Award, ICCAD 10-Year Most Influential Paper Award (OpenTimer), and DAC Under-40 Innovator Award.
+Beyond research, he is passionate about software performance and has won top 3 in multiple programming contests, such as ACM SIGDA CADathlon, TAU Timing Contest, IEEE HPEC Graph Challenge, ICCAD CAD Contest, and ACM PPoPP FCPC.
+Dr. Huang has served on the TPC in DAC, ICCAD, MICRO, ASPLOS, HPCA, SC, IPDPS, etc.

 Spring 2022–present